LinearBoost/LinearBoostTutorial/docs/source/usage.rst

    >>> model = LinearBoostClassifier(random_state=42)

+As the SEFR classifier should only get non-negative values, we should scale the data before handing them to SEFR.
+Here, you have a set of scalers to choose from.
+They 'quantile-uniform' and 'quantile-normal' (corresponding to QuantileTransformer), 'normalizer-l1', 'normalizer-l2', and 'normalizer-max' (corresponding to Normalizer and the norm), 'standard' (corresponding to Standard Scaler), 'power' (corresponding to PowerTransformer with yeo-johnson method), 'maxabs' (corresponding to MaxAbsScaler), and 'robust' (corresponding to RobustScaler).

+   >>> model = LinearBoostClassifier(scaler="quantile-uniform")

 And last, but not least, you can choose between two algorithms for boosting, SAMME and SAMME.R (see the `documentation for scikit-learn <https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.AdaBoostClassifier.html>`_).

    >>> model = LinearBoostClassifier(algorithm='SAMME')